rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 A simple example system is setup with this `input folder <https://github.com/rl-institut/multi-vector-simulator/tree/dev/tests/inputs>`__.

 .. note::
-    Currently only one of `[",", ";", "&"]` is allowed as value separation for the CSV files (each file should make a coherent use of a unique separator, otherwise leading to parsing problems).
+    Currently only one of :code:`,`, :code:`;` or :code:`&` is allowed as value separation for the CSV files (each file should make a coherent use of a unique separator, otherwise leading to parsing problems).

-    *For developpers*: the allowed separators for csv files are located in `src/constants.py` under the `CSV_SEPARATORS` variable.
+    *For developpers*: the allowed separators for csv files are located in :code:`src/constants.py` under the :code:`CSV_SEPARATORS` variable.

 .. note::
     The name (or label) of each assets needs to be unique and used coherently across the various csv files.

 .. note::
-    If the user used the CSV format to simulate a local energy system, the MVS will automatically create a Json file (`mvs_csv_config.json`) from the provided input data.
+    If the user used the CSV format to simulate a local energy system, the MVS will automatically create a Json file (:code:`mvs_csv_config.json`) from the provided input data.
-    The user could rename this file `mvs_config.json` and use it as input for the simulation.
+    The user could rename this file :code:`mvs_config.json` and use it as input for the simulation.

 Json file: mvs_config.json
 ##########################

-The structure of the Json file matches the one described by the `csv_elements` folder.
+The structure of the Json file matches the one described by the :code:`csv_elements` folder.
 The Json format is intended for easier exchange: via http requests for online services such as EPA for example

 Use of Json file is recommended for advanced users only.

-There can only be a single Json file in your input folder and it must be named `mvs_config.json`.
+There can only be a single Json file in your input folder and it must be named :code:`mvs_config.json`.

 An example of a Json file structure is available from the `default scenario <https://github.com/rl-institut/blob/dev/tests/inputs/mvs_config.json>`__ of the MVS